dioptra-io/iris/CONTRIBUTING.md

 ## Preparation

-You may need to add this to your hosts file:
+You need to add this to your hosts file:
 ```
 127.0.0.1 api.docker.localhost
 127.0.0.1 minio-console.docker.localhost